near/near-wallet/README.md

 This is in-browser web-based wallet for working with NEAR accounts.
 This wallet stores account keys in open text using the localStorage on user's machine.

 WARNING: This wallet shouldn't be used as the only signer for high-value accounts.
-Make sure to use hardware wallet when substantial amount of NEAR tokens is involved.
+Make sure to use hardware wallet when substantial amount of NEAR tokens is involved!

 ## PACKAGES
 ### [e2e-tests](packages/e2e-tests)